flkoch/bluerain/README.md

 # bluerain
 bluerain is a custom build Drupal template.
-It uses some features of the bootstrap framework and also provides FontAwesome icons for use in the pages.
+It is independent of any framework and will not import any third party libraries except for the jquery library shipped with core.

 As of now this template is still work in progress and also the directory structure is not yet ideal.
 However, the template is in general usable although rather rudimentary.